miikkas/hajokit/README.md

 Hajokit
 =======

-Distributed Systems coursework, team Hajokit
+Distributed Systems course work, team Hajokit

-Table Of Content
+Table of Content
 ----------------
 - Brief Description
 - Service Discovery
 - Drawing
 - Guessing
-- Communication between browser and server
+- Communication Between Browser and Server
-- Communication between nodes
+- Communication Between Nodes

 Brief Description
 -----------------

-We designed and implemented distributed 'draw and guess' game.
-Implementation lacks game logic for now, so it ended up more as shared whiteboard/chat.
-System is running on 3 virtual machines located in following addresses:
+We designed and implemented a distributed 'draw and guess' game.
+The implementation lacks game logic for now, so it ended up more as a shared whiteboard/chat.
+The system is running on 3 virtual machines located in the following addresses:
 * [node 1](http://ubuntu_node1.porogrammer.fi/)
 * [node 2](http://ubuntu_node2.porogrammer.fi/)
 * [node 3](http://ubuntu_node3.porogrammer.fi/)

-Implementation is done on top of [JQuery](http://www.jquery.org/) on browserside and drawing uses heavily [Paper.js](http://paperjs.org/) on path information.
-Serverside is implemented using [Django](http://www.djangoproject.com/) for HTTP-interface and python made separated daemon for service discovery.
-Backend DB is MySQL and OS for virtual machines is ubuntu precise.
+The implementation is done on top of [JQuery](http://www.jquery.org/) on browser-side and drawing uses [Paper.js](http://paperjs.org/) heavily on path information. jquery.cookie is used for storing cookie information.
+The server side is implemented using [Django](http://www.djangoproject.com/) for the HTTP interface and a Python-made separated daemon for service discovery.
+The backend DB is MySQL and the OS for the virtual machines is ubuntu precise.

-When user loads webpage, javascript asks all games (canvases) from the connected node, if there isn't any canvases available or made, script creates one.
+When the user loads the web page, javascript asks all the games (canvases) from the connected node.
+If there aren't any canvases available or made, the script creates one.

-On chat functionality webpage asks username first and creates useraccount, useraccount isn't stored for now in browser and is lost when user reloads page or restarts browser.
-Canvas and chat content is stored in nodes db and is persistent over browser or webserver restarts.
+On chat functionality, the web page first asks a user name and creates a user account.
+The user account / name is stored in the browser as a cookie but may be lost when the user restarts the browser.
+Canvas and chat content is stored in the nodes' db and is persistent over browser or web server restarts.

 Service Discovery
 -----------------

-Service discovery is done using mDNS service advertising via avahi in linux.
-Avahi is connected via dbus and advertised service are marked as '\_hajarit.\_.tcp'.
-Service follows similar textual information as webservices [DNS-SD](http://www.dns-sd.org/ServiceTypes.html).
+Service discovery is done using mDNS service advertising via avahi in Linux.
+Avahi is connected via dbus and advertised services are marked as '\_hajarit.\_.tcp'.
+The service follows similar textual information as web services [DNS-SD](http://www.dns-sd.org/ServiceTypes.html).
-Main information is port and path, user information isn't used for now.
+Main information is the port and path, user information isn't used for now.

-When daemon finds any own services, it adds them to djangos database and gives notify to django via HTTP request.
-Same happens when service is no longer advertised, daemon notifies django so it can purge all the related data from DB.
+When the daemon finds any own services, it adds them to django's database and gives a notification to django via HTTP request.
+The same happens when a service is no longer advertised.
+The daemon notifies django so it can purge all the related data from DB.

 Drawing
 -------

-Drawing is implemented using HTML5 2d canvas, canvas is handled using paper.js framework.
-User is given few basic drawing tools (freehand, circle, rectangle, line and eraser).
-Also basic set of colors are offered (black, red, green, blue, yellow) and selection of different sizes.
+Drawing is implemented using HTML5 2d canvas.
+The canvas is handled using paper.js framework.
+The user is given a few basic drawing tools (freehand, circle, rectangle, line and eraser).
+Also a basic set of colors are offered (black, red, green, blue, yellow) and a selection of different sizes.

-When user draws any form, it is send to the server as group of segments.
-Also when browser receives drawing info from server, it is served as group of segments from given unixtime onward (timestamp can be 0).
+When the user draws any form, it is sent to the server as a group of segments.
+Also when the browser receives drawing info from server, it is served a group of segments after a given unixtime (timestamp can be 0).

 Guessing
 --------

 In this phase of implementation, guessing is just text-based chat.
-Browser sends user and text in json to server, and also gets back json formated data on what others have said.
-Text messages are tied to certain canvas, so we could implement different 'rooms'.
+The browser sends user name and text in json to the server, and also gets back json-formatted data on what others have said.
+Text messages are tied to a certain canvas, so we could implement different 'rooms'.

-Communication between browser and server
+Communication between the browser and the server
 ----------------------------------------

-Communication between browser and server is based on RESTfull-like API containing json-formated data.
-Communication utilizes ajax long-polling with 10min timeout time.
-Response time for chat-messages is on average 350ms and on drawing data on average 100ms (serverside checking period rules how fast it notifies about new data).
-Guess and drawing query api also allow to give unix timestamp to wait messages that appear after that certain timestamp.
+Communication between the browser and the server is based on a RESTful-like API containing json-formatted data.
+Communication utilizes AJAX long-polling with a 10min timeout time.
+Response time for chat-messages is on average 350ms and for drawing data on average 100ms (serverside checking period rules how fast it notifies about new data).
+The guess and drawing query apis also allow to give a unix timestamp to wait messages that appear after that certain timestamp.

-If server doesn't get any new messages within 10min period, it returns 304 to the browser and browser-code can restart the query.
-Connection doesn't utilize HTTPS or any other encryption method.
+If the server doesn't get any new messages within a 10min period, it returns 304 to the browser and the browser-code can restart the query.
+The connection doesn't utilize HTTPS or any other encryption method.

 Communication between nodes
 ---------------------------

-Communication between nodes happens in mDNS via SD-daemon and in HTTP for propagading drawing and other user related data.
-When node receives drawing info or text message from browser, it replicates the data content to other nodes using same HTTP RESTfull interface.
+Communication between nodes happens in mDNS via SD-daemon and in HTTP for propagading drawing and other user-related data.
+When a node receives drawing info or a text message from a browser, it replicates the data content to other nodes using the same HTTP RESTful interface.
 Node communication doesn't implement any encryption or stronger authentication.